repnox/gridgame/README.md

     (I'd like to find a better home for this variable)
 11. Navigate to http://localhost:8080/#/ and create a Player.
 Now you can travel to different grid squares and reveal them, mint lootboxes and quest items, etc.

+## Current features

+### Players
+Any wallet may mint a Player NFT.
+Players may play the game if they are staked.
+While staked, a Player may not transfer to another wallet.
+Players have Stats which determine their abilities in the game.

+### Traveling
+Players can travel to different squares on the grid.
+A Player's Travel stat determines how many squares they may travel at once (the way this is calculated currently is a bit sus).
+If a Player travels to a grid square which has not yet been revealed, a hash will be generated for that square.

+### Generating NFTs
+The grid hash determines what actions are available on the square.
+Actions include:
+1. Generating a lootbox (which isn't currently redeemable)
+2. Generating a quest item
+3. Exchanging a quest item for a special lootbox (which isn't currently redeemable)

 ## Extending the game

 The game can be extended by creating additional contracts and registering their access in the ApplicationRegistry.